cisco-ce/roomos.cisco.com/doc/MTR/MicrophoneOptions.md

 # Microphone Options

+## Noise Removal and Optimize for my Voice

+You can use noise removal to filter out distracting noises from your environment in a call.
+Noise removal is especially useful in a shared spaces or a home office.
+You can choose between different microphone options depending on the environment for your call or meeting.
+You can also remove background noise during your active call or meeting.
+* **Noise removal** to join your meetings and calls without worrying about background noise, such as keyboard typing and doorbells.
+* **Optimize for my voice** to remove background speech and noise when you're in a noisy environment where others are talking, such as a coffee shop.
+In addition to removing background noise, it also removes the voices of the people talking in the background.

+1. Swipe right on the home screen to open the control panel.
+2. Tap **Microphone** and then select the option you want to use: **Noise removal** or **Optimize for my voice**.
+3. Tap **Neutral** to turn noise removal off.

 ## Music Mode

 Using Music mode allows the dynamic range of music go through in a call.
 This creates a better experience in settings where it’s important to hear the nuances in music.